-My arrival to Ulaanbaatar was a rather bipolar experience.
+My arrival to Ulaanbaatar was a rather surreal experience.
 Upon clearing immigration with a different passport than I expected to use, I got in a taxi with one of the nicest and most patient drivers I’ve ever found at any airport.

 As I got out of the taxi on the opposite side of the street, I prepared to cross on a green light only to be almost hit by a bus that blew right through a red light.
 Charming people and bad drivers; this country seems promising.

 Banking in Mongolia

 For years, I’ve heard various people talking about banking in Mongolia as a way to take advantage of the country’s rise.
 Several years ago, Mongolia was the world’s fastest growing economy, with growth rates nearing 20%.
 It all came on the backs of a natural resources boom that saw foreign investors flood into the country’s mining space with the idea of investing in Mongolia to export to neighboring Russia and China.